Troubleshooting authentication issues

 Generic authentication issues

 Unable to define authentication chain for the client

-When the user request is redirected to Remedy SSO login URL, the message 'Could not define authentication chain for the tenant:*' is displayed.
-This happens when the administrator deletes the default realm '*', adds another realm, and does not configure a domain for the new realm.
+When a user request is redirected to the Remedy SSO login URL, the following message is displayed: "Unexpected error happened.
+Not possible to define realm".
+This happens when the administrator deletes the default realm '*', adds another realm and does not configure a domain of the new realm.